resubPredict

 Predicted class numbers for resubstituted data, returned as a numeric column vector or numeric matrix.

-is a scalar or is not specified, then
+If subtrees is a scalar or is not specified, then

-is a numeric column vector with n
+cnum is a numeric column vector with n rows,

-the same number of rows as tree.X
+the same number of rows as tree.X.

-If subtrees
+If subtrees contains m >

-entries, then cnum
+1 entries, then cnum is an

-numeric matrix.
+n-by-m numeric matrix.
 Each column represents

 the class predictions of the corresponding subtree.